 In 1946, a bond issue was passed to construct intercepting lines to convey sewage to a planned sewage treatment plant.
 The interceptor system was installed between 1948 and 1958.
 The system was initially designed to carry 2.3 times the average dry weather flow based on a future population of 258,000 people.
-This main interceptor capacity was approximately 110 million gallons per day(mgd) and the Hollywood interceptor for the northwest section of the City was 15mgd for a total conveyance of 125mgd.
+This main interceptor capacity was approximately 110 million gallons per day (mgd) and the Hollywood interceptor for the northwest section of the City was 15mgd for a total peak conveyance capacity of 125mgd.

 In May 1958, the first phase of a new sewage treatment plant was placed into operation.
 It was expanded in 1961-1962.
 The capacity of the sewage treatment plant was 50mgd.
-During wet weather, flows in excess of 50mgd would flow directly to the Spokane River via 44 CSO outfalls in the system, and also through a bypass diversion at the plant.
+During wet weather, flows in excess of 50mgd would flow directly to the Spokane River via 44 CSO outfalls in the system, and through a bypass diversion at the plant.
+Riverside Park Water Reclaimation Facility is now rated at 56mgd and can treat storm-related flows in excess of 100mgd.